 We believe selecting a flat water liner option gives you more control and design when it comes to your water feature.
 When you choose a flat water liner, take in account the length, width, and depth, and buy a slightly larger size than you need.
 The excess can always be trimmed later.
 It is important to note what your water liner will be laying on when you set it in place.
 If there are roots or rocks, you will want to go with a thicker material.
 UV resistance will also extend the lifetime of your liner.
 Choosing a water liner that has a suitable thickness and quality, will save you money in the long run.

-At BTL we recommend our REP and RPP water liners.
-REP and RPP do not require an underlayer water liner because they are durable on their own.
+At BTL we recommend our RPE and RPP water liners.
+RPE and RPP do not require an underlayer water liner because they are durable on their own.
 Unlike certain water liner materials, our liners do not release any plasticizer into the water.
 Our liners are plant and fish safe, UV protective, and puncture resistant.
 BTL Liners are used for a variety of applications, from ponds to waterfalls, you’ll be able to find the perfect water liner for your project.
 We can even help with the installation of your liner.

 BTL Liners can help with a variety of applications in a residential setting.
 If you have any questions or would like to discuss your project needs, please give us a call.
 We’d love to help you with your project and advise the best liner for your application.